quarantyne/quarantyne/README.md

 __USR__ | Suspicious User-Agent | in progress

 ### Fraud redirection [in progress...]
-Quarantyne can be configured to handle fraud on its own and prevent it from reaching your servers, saving you resources, metrics skew, and spam data scrubs.
+Quarantyne can be configured to handle fraud by itself and stop requests from reaching your servers, saving you resources, metrics skew, and spam data scrubs.
 Instead of proxying the request to your server, Quarantyne can either display an internal error, or fetch and display a static page at the URL of your choice.